American West - Postponed to 2021

 It’s all happening at the new Great Books American West program hosted on the campus of The Orme School in Mayer, AZ for 24 students in grades 9 - 12.

 Campers will explore classic literature and lore inspired by the history and geography of the great American West.
 Our distinguished faculty will lead daily Shared Inquiry seminars and discussions.
-Additional readings will include Old West authors such as Louis L'Amore, Annie Proulx, Percival Everett, dime novels author “Jonathan Slick,” and more.
+Additional readings will include Old West authors such as Louis L'Amour, Annie Proulx, Percival Everett, dime novels author “Jonathan Slick,” and more.

 On-site activities will include riding horses (as an option), hiking, swimming, and trying to master the art of archery.
 There will be an offsite day trip to national landmarks that include the majestic Grand Canyon and Montezuma’s Castle.
 Students will also take an evening to gather around the campfire and take stock of the beauty of an endless night skyline.